 Variable Frequency Drives (VFDs) In Motor Control

-The VFD solves the challenges of driving a 3-phase motor with careful speed control and efficiency, without being overly cost-prohibitive in most cases.
-They can be configured to run in applications spanning from small standalone machine centers, up to vast networks of huge machines.
-Internal parameters allow the user excellent motor control.
+The variable frequency drive unit solves the challenges of driving a 3-phase motor with careful speed control and efficiency, without being overly cost-prohibitive in most cases.
+They can be configured to run in applications spanning from small standalone machine centers all the way up to vast networks of huge machines.

 Why Do You Need a Variable Frequency Drive?

-When it comes to moving the big loads demanded for industrial operations, the 3-phase motor is usually called to be the heavy hitter.
-They use less current than their lower voltage, single-phase relatives.
+When it comes to moving the big loads demanded for industrial operations, the 3-phase motor is usually called to the plate as the heavy hitter.
+They use less current than single-phase motors with equivalent horsepower, since the voltage is higher.
 In addition, the single-phase motors are far more difficult to start and run in a controlled direction.
-As another comparison, DC motors run less efficiently due to the wear and tear of the carbon brushes which accomplish the rotation of the magnetic field in the rotor.
+Brushed DC motors, which are another popular alternative, run less efficiently due to the wear and tear of the carbon brushes that provide the rotation of the magnetic.

-Although these 3-phase motors have some tremendous advantages, there are some added difficulties when it comes to operating them.
+Although 3-phase motors have many advantages, there are some added difficulties when it comes to operating them.
 Simple motor starter circuits allow us to connect two of these starters, interlocked with each other, which can start and run the motor in either direction with two of the phase lines reversed.
-However, on/off controls like starters are limited, only fully on, or entirely off.
-When turned on abruptly, the motors can consume massive amounts of current leading to increased utility costs.
+However, starters are limited to only fully on/off operation.
+When turned on abruptly, the motors can consume massive amounts of current, leading to increased utility costs.

 Another disadvantage in large applications is the result of small fluctuations in the main voltage, such as caused by other devices in the facility turning on.
 In an analog starter circuit, these fluctuations are passed right to the motor coils, causing small imbalances in an otherwise smooth rotation.